 The winch is intended solely as an aid to loading the boat on the trailer.
 It is not recommended to use the winch as the sole method for loading the boat onto the trailer.
 However, it is a satisfactory assistant in the event of engine power loss.
-Also, it is not intended or adequate to be the sole means of holding the boat in place while trailering.
+Also, it is not intended or adequate to be the sole means of holding the boat in place while loading the boat onto the trailer.
 Proper tie-downs fore and aft must be used.